 Your Civic Duty Never Tasted So Good.

 A dense, fragrant, bread-like cake recipe, dotted with boozy dried currants, mixed raisins, and warmed with spices.
-The history of election cake reveals an American tradition that has been mostly lost to history.
+The history of election cake reveals an American tradition that has been mostly lost to time.

 Regardless of your political affiliation, reward yourself (and your right to vote!), with a hearty slice of this history-rich confection.